 The model has been depicted graphically as shown in these figures.
-The situation on the left shows a scenario where demands exceed capacity, and hence where stuttering occurs.
-The situation on the right shows a scenario where capacities exceed demands and stuttering does not occur.
+The situation on the left is where demands exceed capacity, and hence where stuttering occurs.
+The situation on the right is where capacities exceed demands, and hence stuttering does not occur.

-&lt;sup>‡ Reproduced with permission: Guitar, B (2014), Stuttering: An integrated approach to its nature and treatment (4th ed.), Baltimore, MD, Lippincott Williams & Wilkins. © 2014 Lippincott Williams & Wilkins
+^{} Reproduced with permission: Guitar, B (2014).
+Stuttering: An integrated approach to its nature and treatment (4th ed.).
+Baltimore, MD, Lippincott Williams & Wilkins. © 2014 Lippincott Williams & Wilkins.